evitolins/game-template/README.md

 ### b) Asset Development

 Store working files and output for official game assets within `/assets/`.
 Depending on the project, certain asset types and workflows will be needed.

+This area is for source files such as _Maya, Photoshop, Modo, Zbrush, etc..._ which are responsible for generating final assets for the game.

-Below are a few common __asset types__ and corresponding __file structures__ to consider:
+Below are a few common __asset types__ and corresponding __file structures__ to
+consider:

 - **Character** (deforming rig)